jpeng-ms/acs-adhoc-chat-sample/README.md

 # acs-adhoc-calling-sample

-Quick sample demoing acs adhoc chat to one or sevelra Teams users
+Quick sample demoing acs adhoc chat to one or several Teams users

 ## Setup